Start a conversation

 Lake Titicaca is a fresh water lake located between Bolivia and Peru.
 It has a surface elevation of 3, 812m/ 12 507ft, and is arguably the highest navigable lake in the world.
 The communities of Copacabana Bolivia and Puno Peru are connected by this lake and have many customs and traditions in common.
 The lake comprises of 41 islands, some of which are densely populated.
 Locals regard it as a sacred living being and believe in its profound spiritual significance.

 It has more than 530 aquatic species, the most noteworthy being the threatened Titicaca Water Frog, which is currently the biggest exclusively aquatic frog in the world.
 Unfortunately, like most aquatic frogs, they are now under threat of extinction predominantly because of human consumption, the continuous encroachment into their habitat and pollution in Lake Titicaca.
 The locals have been consuming them for generations because they believe these frogs have a variety curative properties.
 Although both the Peruvian and Bolivian government have ramped up efforts to protect the species, unfortunately, their numbers continue to dwindle.
-We can only hope they continue to restrict the illegal trade and sale of the Titicaca Water frog which will hopefully save this unique species from extinction.

 How many days should you spend at Lake Titicaca?